-Public comment is requested regarding the information in the Project Assessment Summary for PM2.5 Interagency Consultation and the Task Force's determination.
-Following the close of the public review and comment period for this EIR/EA, all comments received on the air quality conformity determination will be included in an air quality conformity report to be submitted to FHWA.
-The final determination on project-level conformity will be made by FHWA.
+Public comment was requested regarding the information in the Project Assessment Summary for PM{2.5} Interagency Consultation and the Task Force's determination, and it was included in the Draft EIR/EA for public review (Appendix D).
+There were no comments received during public review or at the public meeting on the Draft EIR/EA regarding air quality impacts or issues.
+The final determination on project-level conformity is be made by FHWA, and is included in Appendix D.